matteofilia/tessera/DEV_LOG.md

 Sloppy, very very sloppy.
 This code is a mess.
 Oh well, it works.
 Good thing that there are no code reviews!

 Honestly, my brain feels kind of fried.
 I think that I have done enough for today.
 That being said, still haven't completed enough hours.
 Probably won't have a chance to work on anything tomorrow, unfortunately.

+## Feb 13, 2025

+Have been fiddling with the website.
+Would really like for there to be lexer and parser output.
+That being said, after much fiddling,  I have decided that KISS is the right approach: Keep It Simple, Stupid.
+All this work on the parser and lexer to go completely unseen... unfortunate.
+That being said, something simple and straightfoward is best.
+Simplicity is elegence.